-Some passages in documents 12 and 23 and the entire mentioned annexes to documents 23 and 25 have been withheld because they contain business sensitive information pertaining to a company or group of companies, including details about commercial priorities, objectives, strategies, concerns and interests which they pursue in their respective business domains in the Japanese market.
+Some passages in documents 4, 14 and 17 have been withheld because they contain business sensitive information pertaining to a company, group of companies or an industry organization, including details about commercial priorities, objectives, strategies, concerns and interests which they pursue in their respective business domains in the Japanese market.

 All this information was shared with the Commission in order to provide useful input and support for the EU's objectives in its trade negotiations.
 Economic operators typically share information with the Commission so that the latter can determine how to best position itself in the negotiations in order to protect its strategic interests and those of its industry, workers and citizens.
-Ensuring that the Commission continues to receive access to this information and that the industry engages in open and frank discussions with the Commission, are key elements for the success of the internal and external policies of the EU and its international negotiations.
-Sharing publicly specific business related information that companies share with the Commission may prevent the Commission from receiving access to such information in the future.
+Ensuring that the Commission continues to receive access to this information and that the industry engages in open and frank discussions with the Commission are key elements for the success of the internal and external policies of the EU and its international negotiations.
+Sharing publicly specific business or industry related information may prevent the Commission from receiving access to such information in the future.